home-assistant/home-assistant.io/source/_docs/blueprint/tutorial.markdown

 All automation blueprints live in the `<config>/blueprints/automation/` folder and are defined as YAML files (with the `.yaml` extension).
 You can create as many subdirectories in this folder as you want.

-To get started with our blueprint, we're giong to copy the above automation YAML and save it as the file `<config>/blueprints/automation/motion_light_tutorial.yaml`.
+To get started with our blueprint, we're going to copy the above automation YAML and save it as the file `<config>/blueprints/automation/motion_light_tutorial.yaml`.

 ## Add basic blueprint metadata

 Home Assistant needs to know what your blueprint is about.
 This is done by adding a `blueprint:` section.
 It should contain the `domain` of the integration it is for (`automation`) and `name`, the name of your blueprint.
+Optionally, you can also include a `description` for your blueprint.

 Add this to the top of the file: